 Note: Original recipe says batter will be thin but we actually found batter to be average to thick each time we've made these.
 NEW NOTE: I've found that the pancakes are fluffier and cook better when the batter is thicker, so if batter seems thin, let is sit and settle 5 minutes before next step.

-Heat a large fry pan or griddle, spray with cooking spray, and scoop mixture onto pan.
+Heat a large fry pan or griddle, melt a small amount of butter or spray with cooking spray, and scoop mixture onto pan.
+Use the backside of the spoon to gently even out batter and form shape.
 Cook both sides 3-5 minutes or until lightly browned on both sides.

 Hi!
 My name is Karen, and I’m the mom in our Healthy Gluten-Free Family.
 My posts and pictures here and on Instagram, Pinterest, Facebook and Twitter are labors of love that allow me to share a very personal journey with you, one our family has taken together — learning, experimenting and sharing how to raise a healthy happy gluten-free family.
 Read more ...